You've stumbled upon the idea to build a email newsletter business and now you're ready to take the next steps.

 Building an MVP (Minimal Viable Product)

-When building a email newsletter, it's critical that you first validate your product/service rather than rushing to build it right away.
+When building a email newsletter business, it's critical that you first validate your product/service rather than rushing to build it right away.

 This could save you months, if not years of building the wrong product/service.

-If you're hoping to decrease any sort of risk that comes with launching your email newsletter, designing a prototype can be a great way to de-risk your situation.
+If you're hoping to decrease any sort of risk that comes with launching your email newsletter business, designing a prototype can be a great way to de-risk your situation.

-The point of your newsletter prototype is that it doesn't have to be perfect.
+The point of your email newsletter prototype is that it doesn't have to be perfect.

 In the beginning stages, it doesn't matter how rough V1 of your prototype is, it's more important to just get started and you can always refine from there based on feedback from your network and most importantly your customers.